Financial risk management

 Interest rate risk

-The average interest rate on loans and derivatives on 31 December 2023 was 2.62% (2022: 2.09%).
+The average interest rate on loans and derivatives on 31 December 2024 was 2.88 % (2.62 %).

 Credit risk

 Credit risk arises from the potential failure of a counterparty to meet its contractual payment obligations.
 Commercial trade receivables as well as receivables from financial institutions relating to investments, deposits and derivative transactions expose the Company to credit risk.
-In addition to money market funds, financial institutions that meet the long-term credit rating requirements of the Group’s Financial Policy are accepted as counterparties.
+In addition to money market funds, financial institutions that meet the credit rating requirements of the Group´s Financial Policy are accepted as counterparties.
 Furthermore, the TVO Group has in place a master agreement (ISDA) with all derivative contract counterparties.

 Fuel price risk